Early pregnancy scan

 This private ultrasound includes: Report with a 2D b/w baby picture

-Preparation for this baby scan
+Preparation for this early scan

 We need a full bladder for this early pregnancy scan, so you need to drink 1/2lt (1 pint) of water an hour before your scan.